adinriv/docker-texlive-ink/README.md

 # Dockerised Texlive (Latest)

-This updates texlive and installs inkscape.
+This updates texlive and installs several tools:
+- Inkscape
+- Git

 See https://github.com/adinriv/docker-texlive for the original texlive docker.